 With hourly wages trending up, teenagers ages 16 to 19 are returning to restaurant jobs at rates not seen since before the 2008 recession, according to QSR Magazine, making them possible applicants during the labor crunch.
 In the absence of candidates with more substantial work (and life) experience, you may want to consider applicants in their teens (that is, while following labor and employment laws).
 People in this age group, particularly college students who are returning home for the holidays just in time to help you meet increased demand, can be especially good for temporary seasonal work.

 Use social media

 To reach this untapped pool of Gen Z workers, some companies are using new channels to reach potential workers where they already spend time: online.
-Over the summer, some restaurants began recruiting via the social media platform TikTok, where people were encouraged to send their video resumes.
+Some restaurants have begun recruiting via the social media platform TikTok, where people were encouraged to send their video resumes.

 TikTok is certainly not the only network you can use to get the word out that you’re hiring.
 Spread the word on your other channels, like Instagram, Facebook, and LinkedIn, as well.
 Even if you feel like you’ve been hanging the digital help-wanted sign on social media on repeat for months, you never know whose eyes you’ll catch on any given day.

 Let’s face it: It can be a drag to be stuck at work while your friends and family are enjoying a holiday.
 But it is possible to create a festive atmosphere for your team so they can work and enjoy the day at the same time.
 Organize a fun holiday event, like a secret Santa or holiday scavenger hunt with prizes.
 And make sure those who do sign up to work holidays are treated to an extra-special family meal before service.